Multidimensional Backward Stochastic Differential Equations with Rough Drifts: Abstract

 \section{Abstract}

-We study a multidimensional backward stochastic differential equation (BSDE) with a rough drift, and give the existence and uniqueness of the adapted solution when the terminal value and the geometric rough path are small (but dropped is the one-dimensional assumption of Diehl and Friz [Ann.
+In this paper, we study a multidimensional backward stochastic differential equation (BSDE) with an additional rough drift (rough BSDE), and give the existence and uniqueness of the adapted solution, either when the terminal value and the geometric rough path are small, or when each component of the rough drift only depends on the corresponding component of the first unknown variable (but dropped is the one-dimensional assumption of Diehl and Friz [Ann.
 Probab.
 40 (2012), 1715-1758]).
-In particular, when the rough drift is linear but is allowed to be random and time-varying, we first establish the $p$-rough stochastic integration for $p \in \left[2, 3\right)$, and then give via a fixed-point argument a general existence and uniqueness result for the multidimensional rough BSDE with a general square integrable terminal value; furthermore, we connect it to a system of rough partial differential equations.
+We also introduce a new notion of the $p$-rough stochastic integral for $p \in \left[2, 3\right)$, and then succeed in giving---through a fixed-point argument---a general existence and uniqueness result on a multidimensional rough BSDE with a general square-integrable terminal value, allowing the rough drift to be random and time-varying but having to be linear; furthermore, we connect it to a system of rough partial differential equations.

 {\fnsymbol{footnote}}

 \blfootnote{\textit{Key words and phrases.} rough path, backward stochastic differential equation, system of rough PDEs. } \blfootnote{\textit{MSC2020 subject classifications}: 60L20, 60H10, 60L50. }